 Are children property of their parents even if those parents

-Do teen and preteen mothers own their fetuses & babies
+Do teen and preteen mothers own their babies?

 Is this child’s child doomed prior to birth?

-We are the only nation ON THE PLANET not to have done so.
+We are the only nation ON THE PLANET not to have signed.

 From 2001 to 2018, the number of unvaccinated children grew by a factor of 4

 what does this mean for COVID era babies and children?

 Average number of Americans that died from the flu;

 from 2010 to 2017: 36,714

 In 2021, the number of completely unvaccinated children increased by 5 million since 2019.
 Overview.